Companies House: Registrars of Companies

 The role of Registrar of Companies is not a political one, and the incumbent is a civil servant.

 England and Wales

-The Registrar of Companies for England and Wales is based at Companies House, Cardiff, and is responsible for the registration of companies in England and Wales.
-Until 2011 there was another Companies House office in Nantgarw, Wales.
-The London office of Companies House, located at Petty France, is purely a facility to file and view documents, which are then processed in Cardiff.
+The Registrar of Companies for England and Wales is located in Cardiff, and is responsible for the registration of companies in England and Wales.
+Until 2011 there was another office in Nantgarw, Wales.
+The London office at Petty France is purely a facility to file and view documents, which are then processed in Cardiff.

-The current registrar is Louise Smyth, who also serves as chief executive of Companies House.

 Scotland

 The Registrar of Companies for Scotland, is based at Companies House, Edinburgh, and is responsible for the registration of companies in Scotland.
 The current registrar is Lisa Davis.

 Northern Ireland

 The Registrar of Companies for Northern Ireland is based at Companies House, Belfast, and is responsible for the registration of companies in Northern Ireland.
 The current registrar is Lynn Cooper.

 Undertakings registered

 Companies

 Companies House acts as registrar for the following types of company: